Last updated on May 27th, 2021 at 02:36 pm

 The full Ichetucknee Springs tubing operation is open from Memorial Day Weekend through Labor Day.

-Admission to the park is $6 per vehicle (up to 8 people), and the charge for the tubing shuttle and/or trams is $5.50-$7.50.
+Admission to the park is $6 per vehicle (up to 8 people), and the charge for the tubing tram is $5.50.
 The fee is good all day for trams to the midpoint launch site.

-If you don’t bring your own tube, you can rent one, which ranges from $5 for a regular tube to $20 for large three-person tube.
+If you don’t bring your own tube, you can rent one, which range from $6 to $25.
 More information.
 You also can rent your tube outside the park.
 (Tubes must be smaller than five feet in diameter to float freely down the river.)

 The park has a fairly complicated system to manage and limit wear and tear on the river during Ichetucknee Springs tubing season.
 There are daily quotas for the more sensitive sections of the river.